yussefsoudan/sdp-group6-ian/README.md

 # sdp-group6-ian

-The promotional website repository of SDP's I.A.N.
+The promotional website repository of SDP's IAN.